Jagg26/Jagg26/README.md

 I'm a passionate Frontend developer, currently learning some backend technologies

-- 🔭 I’m currently working on personal projects but I look forward to work with a development team
+- 🔭 I’m currently working @ITResources
 - 👯 I’m looking to collaborate on any Open Source Project
 - 💬 Ask me about anything  or you can contact me: john.ale26@gmail.com